grype/Ethel/doc/methodologies.md

     ^ self withUrl: ProductionUrl
 ```

-This comes in handy when you find yourself in a Playground.
+In some cases, the web client bears some kind of identification and authorization information.
 Putting authorization info into instance creators is probably not a good idea.
-Putting it into Settings, on the other hand, has a few advantages: it makes it easier to configure - both, during development and production; and makes it possible to have a 'default' client.
+Putting it into Settings, on the other hand, has a few advantages: it makes it easier to configure - both during development and in production; and makes it possible to have a 'default' client.

 ```smalltalk
 WSClient subclass: MyClient